Separation anxiety, though normal, can surprise many parents. Learn how to gently handle separation anxiety in babies with these tips.

 7. Make it a happy reunion

 It’s easy for us not to fret for the two minutes we were in the bathroom and away from our babies.
 But to them, those two minutes could feel like an eternity, especially when they don’t yet know if you’re coming back, or what will happen to them.

 So when you do reunite, make it a joyous moment, even if it is just from going to the bathroom.
 Reassure her you’re here, that you had just gone to the bathroom, and that you’re happy to see her too.

 Help your baby cope with separation anxiety by reading books about being apart.
 Reading introduces new concepts and words to reassure her of her own feelings.
 Even as an infant, he’ll love the familiar books and ideas that she herself is starting to formulate in her mind.

 Books will also remind you that her behavior, though surprising and frustrating, is normal for her age.
 This will help you stay calm and confident the next time she cries when you’re apart.

 Looking for a few book ideas?
 Check out these 10 children’s books about separation anxiety.

-Above all, treat babies with respect.
+9. Above all, treat your baby with respect

 - Saying goodbye and hello